daywalker90/summars/README.md

 ### How to set options
 ``summars`` is a dynamic plugin, so you can start it after cln is already running.
 You have three different methods of setting the options:

-1. running the summars command
+1. running the summars command.
+Example: ``lightning-cli summars summars-forwards=6``
-2. when starting the plugin via ``lightning-cli plugin -k subcommand=start plugin=/path/to/summars``
+2. when starting the plugin dynamically.
+Example: ``lightning-cli -k plugin subcommand=start plugin=/path/to/summars summars-forwards=6``
-3. the cln config file
+3. in the cln config file.
+Example: ``summars-forwards=6``

-:warning:Warning: If you use the cln config file to set summars options make sure you include plugin=/path/to/summars or cln will not start next time!
+:warning:Warning: If you use the cln config file to set summars options make sure you include ``plugin=/path/to/summars`` or cln will not start next time!

 You can mix theses methods but if you set the same option with multiple of these three methods the priority is 1. -> 2. -> 3.

-Examples:
-1. ``lightning-cli summars summars-forwards=6``
-2. ``lightning-cli -k plugin subcommand=start plugin=/path/to/summars summars-forwards=6``
-3. just like other cln options in the config file: ``summars-forwards=6``

 ### Options
 * ``summars-show-pubkey`` Include pubkey in summary table.
 Default is ``true``